 How to Calculate Child Support in Maryland (UPDATED: November 2019)

-No matter what type of divorce you’re seeking, if you have minor children in common with your spouse, it is crucial for you to understand how child support in Maryland is calculated.
+No matter what type of divorce you’re seeking, if you have minor children in common with your spouse, it is crucial for you to understand how to calculate child support in Maryland.
 Understanding your child support rights and responsibilities will help you determine what your household budget will look like, whether you are the parent who will be receiving, or paying, child support in Maryland.

 Maryland Child Support Calculator

-Years ago, Maryland developed and implemented the Child Support Guidelines, used by the Courts to calculate and establish the amount of child support payable incident to separation and divorce.
+Years ago, Maryland developed and implemented the Child Support Guidelines (commonly known as the Maryland Child Support Calculator) used by the Courts to calculate and establish the amount of child support payable incident to separation and divorce.
 Under the Maryland Child Support Guidelines, the amount of child support varies if the parents share physical custody.
 Maryland considers physical custody to be shared when each parent has the child for more than 127 overnights (the unit by which Maryland calculates the percentage of custody held), or over 35% of the year.

 Factors that Impact Maryland Child Support Payments